martinville/WifiMeshFS/README.md

 Each node will eventually mirror and share node data found in varius nearby nodes.
 If NODE 1 is too far away from NODE 3 but NODE 2 is in reach of NODE 1 and NODE 3, NODE 2 will ensure NODE 1 and NODE 3 is updated.

+## Flash Rom Compiler Settings
+Some of the flash rom will be used to store files that hold nearby node data.
+Therefore you need to set allocate some space.
+From the Arduino IDE Menu --> Flash size: --> Select 4M (1M SPIFFS)